Fumnanya92/Darey.io_Projects/Linux_project/Linux-project-and-shellscripting.md

-# Linux project and shellscripting
+# SHELL SCRIPTING FOR AWS MANAGEMENT